lonelycode/tyk-io-site-content/v1.8/setup/redis-cluster.md

 ### Tyk Dashboard

-Tyk Dashboard also supports redis cluster, simply update the tyk_analytics.conf to use the cluster like so:
+Tyk Dashboard also supports Redis cluster, simply update the tyk_analytics.conf to use the cluster like so:

 	"redis_hosts": {
         "server1": "6379",